 Make sure they know their personal information is safe with you.

-Don’t make your workplace transparent for the sake of transparency.
+(And in life, if we're going down that road).
+But don’t make your workplace transparent for the sake of transparency.

 Focus instead on building a culture where transparency is valued and encouraged, remembering that you cannot – and must not – share everything.